mahuntington/data-science-notes/intro.md

 - Create data products that deliver actionable insight.
 - Tell relevant business stories from data.

+## Describe the Data Science Workflow

-## Self Assessment on Data Science Skills
+### Self Assessment on Data Science Skills

-For a given class size
+For a given class size:

 - how many people will rate themselves strongest in Programming Skills?
 - how many people will rate themselves strongest in Math and Statistics Knowledge?
 - how many people will rate themselves strongest in Business Sense?
 - how many people will rate themselves strongest in Domain Knowledge?
 - how many people will rate themselves strongest in Communication Skills?

+What to do:

 1. Create a table for the qualities of a data scientist and then rate yourself on each of these skills on a scale from 1-10.
 1. We will then use the data to show how simple statistics in action are part of the data science workflow.